abellizzi1/StudentToolsProject/README.md

 # Student Tools Project

-This website is deployed on Heroku: https://student-tools-project.herokuapp.com/

-**(Do not use the version on github pages)**

 ### A responsive MERN website with many useful student tools.
 I created this website with the goal of making it easy for students to organize group assignments and their own assignments/notes.
 Some tools include Notes, Tasks, Group Tasks, and Messaging.
 Certain tools can only be accessed while logged in, while other tools can be accessed as a guest.